silvaarmando/moveit-next/README.md

 <p
   align="capitalize"
 >
-Finalization of the CountDown Component and creation of the ChallenteBox Component, create React Context, create challenge context.
+Finalization of the CountDown Component and creation of the ChallenteBox Component, creation React Context, creation challenge context.
 </p>
 <br />